medo64/QText/CONTRIBUTING.md

 #### Linux

-To build project under Linux, the following packaages are required (in addition to Qt Creator):
+To build project under Linux, the following packages are required (in addition to Qt Creator):
+  * build-essentials
+  * libqt5x11extras5-dev
   * qtbase5-dev
-  * libqt5x11extras5-dev
+  * lintian

 To build executables, one can use `make`: